nmorse/graphlet/README.md

 When a node is activated by a message or transition, these 4 processing steps are executed in this order.
  * Get data (via all immediate "get" edges)
  * Process the internal function or operation of the node
- * Set data or publish events (via all immediate "set" edges)
+ * Set data or publish events (via all immediate "set" or "msg" edges)
  * Transition to the next node (via one selected "Guard protected" transitions edges)